racia/research-project/README.md

 2. Create your `yaml` files with configs in `research-project/config`.
 If you use defaults, you can only specify a detail or two, and the rest will be taken from the default config file.
+!
+You need to adjust the result directory for each run!
+Otherwise your old results will be overwritten!

 3. Run the script with a config file, for example `baseline_config`: